alexandrutomescu/MixedPerfectPhylogeny/README.md

 	r4;0;1;1;1;0;1
 	r5;0;1;0;0;0;0

-The program also outputs the perfect phylogeny tree of this output matrix, in dot format.
+The program also outputs the perfect phylogeny tree of this output matrix, in .dot format.
 This can be visualized by e.g., [Graphviz](http://www.graphviz.org).
 For example, the tree of this output matrix is

 ![Output tree](https://github.com/alexandrutomescu/MixedPhylogeny/blob/master/example/matrix_alg1.out.csv.png)